The burden of command...

 - PCS-class Fireship

-- A vessel that, frankly, goes against all Covenant doctrine, no ship in the Covenant armada is so singularly devoted to combat than the PCS.
-Armed with an incredible amount of plasma lances, what the PCS lacks in vitality it more than makes up for in speed and sheer damage potential.
+- A vessel that is armed with an incredible amount of plasma lances.
+What the PCS lacks in vitality it more than makes up for in speed and sheer damage potential.

 - RPV-class Light Destroyer

-- A lighter, and more nimble alternative to the CPV-class Heavy Destroyer, Supreme Commander Vadamee uses these vessels to great effect in chasing down enemy warships and harassing enemy capital vessels.
+- A lighter and more nimble alternative to the CPV-class Heavy Destroyer.
+Equipped with a small fighter compliment, Supreme Commander Vadamee uses these vessels to great effect in chasing down enemy warships and harassing enemy capital vessels.
 While fast, they are fragile.

 - DAS-class Storm Cutter

-- Fast, but small and incredibly fragile, the DAS supports thel’s fleets with anti-fighter interdiction and raiding capabilities.
+- Fast, but small and incredibly fragile, the DAS supports Thel’s fleets with anti-fighter interdiction and first strike raiding capabilities.

 Imperial Admiral Xytan ‘Jar Wattinree